sharnold52/Arnold-Web-Design/230-Project-1-content.md

 Desktop only.
 Mouse and keyboard are kind of necessarry.

 # IV.
 Story #
-Not really much to talk about here... maybe I could make something up about the player being a wizard trying to stop snowmen from taking over...
-I don't know.
-Nothing serious obviously.
+The game does not have a big focus on story.
+There is a loose narrative about an evil wizard that you must stop using magic and solving puzzles.

 # V. Aesthetics #
-Cartoonish art style... that is really dependent upon my art skills.
-Maybe go with pixelated
+It will be a cartoon art style, or at least an attempt at one.
+This is really dependent upon my art skills.
+It will probably be a pixelated style, like the gifs I link below in screenshots.
 Sound: 8-bit would probably work the best for this.
 Simple sound effects for jumping, maybe nature sounds since
 I would most likely have the setting be outdoors.